-The State further submitted that as per Section 69A of the Information Technology Act, 2000, an intermediary was mandatorily required to block content pursuant to a request for such blocking by the Central Government or its Authorised officers.
-In the event the intermediaries failed to comply with such blocking orders, statutorily, they would be liable for punishment and would also lose the protection offered to intermediaries under Section 79(3)(b) of the Act. (para.
-15) However, the State indicated that there were certain difficulties faced by the Cyber Crime Wing in enforcement of the aforesaid provisions, including (para.
-16): (a) In some cases, first information reports (FIRs) are not registered due to unwillingness of the complainants. (b) Even after registering FIRs, the intermediaries required court orders which were difficult to obtain in a timely manner.
-The intermediaries would only block the content temporarily and insisted on court orders for permanent blocking. (c) Intermediaries based out of other countries were more oriented towards their country's laws and certain intermediaries did not even respond to the blocking request of the cyber wing.(d) Content circulated through WhatsApp and other instant messaging platforms could not be blocked since they were directly circulated between users. (e) Difficulty in receiving the creativity log and other details from WhatsApp, Facebook, Instagram, YouTube, etc., in a timely manner. (f) LED intervention into the private profiles (locked profile) of the suspects is difficult due to their privacy settings, thus, affecting investigations in such cases.
+The State further submitted that as per Section 69A of the Information Technology Act, 2000, an intermediary was mandatorily required to block content pursuant to a request for such blocking by the Central Government or its authorised officers.
+In the event the intermediaries failed to comply with such blocking orders, statutorily, they would be liable for punishment and would also lose the protection offered to intermediaries under Section 79(3)(b) of the Act.
+However, the State indicated that there were certain difficulties faced by the cyber crime wing in enforcement of the aforesaid provisions, including: (a) In some cases, first information reports (FIRs) are not registered due to unwillingness of the complainants; (b) even after registering FIRs, the intermediaries required court orders for takedown of content which were difficult to obtain in a timely manner.
+The intermediaries would only block the content temporarily and insisted on court orders for permanent blocking; (c) intermediaries based out of other countries were more oriented towards their country's laws and certain intermediaries did not even respond to the blocking request of the cyber wing; (d) content circulated through WhatsApp and other instant messaging platforms could not be blocked since they were directly circulated between users; (e) difficulty in receiving the creativity log and other details from WhatsApp, Facebook, Instagram, YouTube, etc., in a timely manner; (f) LED intervention into the private profiles (locked profile) of the suspects is difficult due to their privacy settings, thus, affecting investigations in such cases.

 R1 submitted that he had realised his mistake and would not commit the same again.
-It was further contended that R1 was not the only one making such content on social media.
-He stated that several people were promoting such kinds of activities and were getting substantial income from YouTube on the basis of viewership. (para.
-9) R1 further submitted that YouTube encouraged such defamatory videos and depending upon the views, both YouTube and the channel holders made money. (para.
+Additionally, he argued that R1 was not the only one making such content on social media.
+Several people were promoting such kinds of activities and were getting substantial income from YouTube on the basis of viewership.
+YouTube encouraged such defamatory videos and depending upon the views, both YouTube and the channel holders made money. (para.
 10)

-The court, in view of the seriousness involved, appointed Mr KK Ramakrishnan, Advocate, to act as an Amicus (friend of the court who would assist in the matter). (para.
-17) As per the Amicus, the main lacuna in the Information Technology Act was the absence of a provision requiring intermediaries to seek a license for operating as an intermediary.
-Owing to this and in view of the laws in place which require intermediaries to undertake due diligence, intermediaries such as YouTube had formulated community guidelines for users.
-Any person who finds any content violating such community guidelines could report to YouTube, which would issue a warning first, followed by termination of the account in case of non-compliance. (para.
-18)
+The court, in view of the seriousness involved, appointed Mr KK Ramakrishnan, Advocate, to act as an amicus curiae.
+As per the amicus, the main lacuna in the Information Technology Act was the absence of a provision requiring intermediaries to seek a license for operating as an intermediary.
+Owing to this and in view of the laws in place which require intermediaries to undertake due diligence while discharging its duties under the Act, intermediaries such as YouTube had formulated community guidelines for users.
+Any person who finds any content violating such community guidelines could report to YouTube, which would issue a warning first, followed by termination of the account in case of non-compliance.

 Decision overview